 1. The Long Term Goal

 What do you want your lighting situation to be six months from now?
 Or even 2 years from now?
 A retrofit with more economical LEDs will generate significant labor and cost savings in the long run.
 Commercial buildings may want to replace all their lamps at once to avoid a lengthy project, while homeowners choose to begin with the main rooms, leaving less-trafficked areas for later.
 Nevertheless, don’t assume that you have to replace all your fixtures to operate your new LED light bulbs.
 Lamps that use ballasts—downlights and recessed cans, PL lamps, T8 fluorescent tubes, and high wattage post top lamps—are sometimes tricky to find the right LED alternative for.
 Yet many LEDs can work with your existing fixture until you are ready for the next step.
-These bulbs are typically called “plug and play” LEDs and they can use the exisiting ballast for operation.
+These bulbs are typically called “plug and play” LEDs and they can use the exsiting ballast for operation.
 Some plug and play LEDs also run directly off the main electricity for the building.
 This allows you to phase in more efficient lighting using a timeline better suited to your wallet and schedule, depending on your residential or commercial needs.

 2. The Type of Bulb